rjhintz/rjhintz.github.io/README.md

 1. Create an `index.html` page, clicking the plus icon next to your repository name and typing the file name directly in the input box that appears.
-2. Use text editor to create this markup:
+2. Use a text editor to create this HTML "markup":
 ```html
 <!doctype html>
 <html>